HD Media: Antitrust lawsuit against Google and Facebook

 In February 2021, HD Media filed an antitrust lawsuit against Google and Facebook in the U.S. District Court for the Southern District of West Virginia on the basis of digital advertising manipulation.
 According to News Media Alliance, this is the first lawsuit of its kind being filed by a news outlet.
 Managing director Doug Reynolds has stated in an interview that "“These companies are more powerful than Standard Oil in its heyday, so no one wants to be the first to take them on.
 We felt the political and legal climate have moved in our favor and are ready to go ahead.”
 Paul Farrell, the lead lawyer for the suit has pointed out the digital advertising revenue of the company has declined despite a growing digital audience.
-Mr. Reynolds has reportedly spoken with other publishers and expects some will join the suit in the future.
+Reynolds has reportedly spoken with other publishers and expects some will join the suit in the future.